danbz/aesthetic-programming/0-Preface/readme.md

 The book aims to expose something of what Adrian Mackenzie has identified as “auto-archaeology” to indicate how the object of study is fully integrated into the analysis.[see Adrian Mackenzie’s preface to Machine Learners: Archaeology of a Data Practice, MIT Press 2017] An insight into the background thinking of his *Machine Learners* can be found on the associated GitLab site at https://github.com/datapractice/machinelearners.
 Matthew Fuller, Andrew Goffey, Adrian Mackenzie, Richard Mills and Stuart Sharples, "Big Diff, Granularity, Incoherence, and Production in the Github Software Repository" in How To Be a Geek: Essays on the Culture of Software.

-So what is coding literacy, and why is it important?

 //[will add the emperical exp in teaching the AP course in the last 4-5 years]